transcendtient/Prusa-Sketcher/README.md

 If you're willing to try the software the awesome thing is that any geared extruder will work.

-Dependencies: Java 7 GIMP ImageMagick pstoedit KISSlicer *OpenSCAD* *First off, if you want STL's for the camera function, you'll have to compile OpenSCAD from the latest source (2014.06.18).*
+Dependencies: Java 7 GIMP ImageMagick pstoedit KISSlicer *OpenSCAD*

+*If you want STL's for the camera function, you'll have to compile OpenSCAD from the latest source (2014.06.18).*

 You'll have to recompile java programs with 'javac "ScriptName.java"'